 Keep up with media coverage of the OEC and the issues that are important to you.

-April 14, 2014"It is clear that a nutrient is a nutrient, whether it comes from commercial fertilizer or manure,” said Kristen Kubitza, director of water policy for the nonprofit Ohio Environmental Council.
+June 19, 2014"It's a positive step forward, but it's a small step," said Kristen Kubitza, director of water policy for the Ohio Environmental Council.

 June 18, 2014It is estimated that one-third of the United States energy came from coal in 2012.
 However, coal has also been blamed for a large amount of the US’s carbon emissions.
 Does regulating and reducing carbon emissions result in lost jobs and increased energy prices, or are the coal companies simply blowing smoke?

 June 18, 2014Jack Shaner, of the Ohio Environmental Council, said any governor who supported alternative energy just two years ago should logically veto a proposal to freeze those standards when it hits his desk in 2014.
 The council joins advanced energy interests — those companies that incorporate new technologies with traditional energy sources to reduce environmental harm — in pushing Kasich to veto the bill.
 Faith leaders, civil-rights activists and others also want a veto.

 June 12, 2014On June 2 the U.S. Environmental Protection Agency made an historic move in the release of their draft carbon pollution standards for existing power plants.
 The move was historic for two reasons: these regulations, once finalized, will be the first-ever carbon dioxide emissions limits set for our nation's fossil-dependent power fleet, and unlike other regulations that curb harmful air pollution, the standards will give states tremendous flexibility in how to comply.